SENG-499-Company2-B01/Integration/README.md

 # Integration
-Integration scripts and tests for Company 2
+Integration scripts and tests maintained by algs2